apache/iceberg/site/README.md

 After site changes are committed, you can publish the site with this command:

 ```
-mkdocs gh-deploy
+./gradlew deploySite
 ```

 This assumes that the Apache remote is named `apache` and will push to the `asf-site` branch.
-To use a different remote add `-r <remote-name>`.
+You can specify the name of a different remote by appending `-Premote.name=<remote-name>` to the `./gradlew deploySite` command.